Error handling in JavaScript

 */

-Line of code (2) will produce an error.
-The execution of the code inside the test block will be stopped, so the line of code (3) will not be executed.
-The code will then continue to line (4) or the catch block.
+The line of code (2) will produce an error.
+Execution of the code within the try block will stop, so line (3) will not execute.
+Then, the code will continue to line (4) or the catch block.

 Now consider the catch block.
-Hay catch has a parameter called error (variable name can be changed).
+The catch has a parameter called error (the variable name can be changed).
 An error variable is an object that stores detailed information about the error that occurred.

 The error object has several main properties, namely: